London’s Best Winter Rooftops | Open Firepits & Hot Cocktails Await

 Details: Open on Fridays (5pm–2am) & Saturday (2pm–2am) until our New Year’s Eve | 1 Westgate Street, London Fields, E8 3RL

-The Culpeper’s roof spot has its own bar serving signature cocktails, a garden supplying herbal tinctures for said cocktails, a bespoke grill from the London Log Company, a view of the City’s towering skyline, AND, an intimate, 12 – 14 seater glass Greenhouse, to ward off the cold.
+The Culpeper’s dinky terrace is easily one of London’s best winter rooftops, with signature cocktails, a garden supplying herbal tinctures for said cocktails, a bespoke grill from the London Log Company, a view of the City’s towering skyline, AND, an intimate, 12 – 14 seater glass Greenhouse, to ward off the cold.

 Details: Open all winter | 40 Commercial Street, E1 6LP